peies97/Sentinel-2-SPM/README.md

 This script performs the following actions:

-	*Downloads the batch of L1C Sentinel-2 data from Copernicus SciHub of the desired UTM zone and sensing dates in .zip files
+	*Downloads the batch of L1C Sentinel-2 data from Copernicus SciHub of the Emden Port zone and sensing dates in .zip files

 	*Extracts the .SAFE folder of each downloaded .zip.
 Then the .zip files are removed